Aashik-123-stu/apnacollege-demo/README.md

 # apnacollege-demo
-tjis is my first git repo
+this is my first git repository